Shiatsu is Eastern remedial massage therapy that improves health & wellbeing

 stress & mental health

-Emma is particularly interested in how stress manifests in the individual's body and ways of shifting these patterns.
+Emma is particularly interested in how stress manifests in our bodies and ways of shifting unhelpful stress response patterns.

 Emma holds professional insurance, current certificate in Senior First Aid & Working with Vulnerable people card (ACT)

 Emma is also a professional choreographer, performer, movement director and dance teacher with a long held interest in understanding how the human body functions at an optimal level.